 Now for the fun part.
 Place steaks on the grill and flip only once halfway through cooking.
 The steak is ready to be flipped when juices begin pooling on the top and it is easily removed from the grates.

 Step 5.
 Check Temperature & Doneness

 Insert an instant-read thermometer horizontally in the thickest side of the steak.
-Remove from the grill when the thermometer reads 10℉ below your desired temperature.
+Remove from grill when the internal temperature reaches medium rare (145°F).

 Step 6.
 Let It Rest

-Allow your steak to rest before slicing.
+Allow your steak to rest for about 3 minutes before slicing.
 This allows the juices to redistribute and the internal temperature to rise to desired doneness without overcooking.
 Note: Internal temperature will continue rising during resting.

 Step 7.
 Enjoy!

 Give yourself a pat on the back and slice into that tender, juicy steak.
 Now you can really say you know how to grill like a Texan!

 Looking for recipes to get started?
 Here are some of our favorites for grilling season.

 You’ll want to add this mouthwatering molasses and pepper steak to your summer menu.